-The Company has adopted an internal securities code of compliance to provide to the Directors and all employees of the Group with regard to dealing in the Company's securities pursuant to Rule 1204 (19) of the Catalist Rules.
-During FY2016, the Company issues quarterly circulars to its Directors, officers and employees prohibiting dealing in its shares during the two weeks before the announcement of the Company's quarterly financial results and one month before the full-year financial results till the date of such announcements.
+The Company has adopted an internal securities code of compliance to provide guidance to the Directors and all employees of the Group with regard to dealing in the Company's securities pursuant to Rule 1204(19) of the Catalist Rules.
+During FY2017, the Company issues quarterly circulars to its Directors, officers and employees on the prohibition of dealing in its shares during the two weeks before the announcement of the Company's quarterly financial results and one month before the full year financial results till the day of such announcements.
 Directors and employees are also advised against dealing in the Company's securities when they are in possession of any unpublished material price-sensitive information of the Group at all times.
 In addition, the Company discourages the Directors and employees from dealing in the Company's securities on short-term considerations.
-The Group confirmed that it has adhered to its internal securities code of compliance for FY2016.
+The Group confirmed that it has adhered to its internal securities code of compliance for FY2017.